 As with any food, moderation is key.
 Eating bacon in moderation as part of a balanced diet that includes plenty of fruits, vegetables, and whole grains can be part of a healthy lifestyle.
 However, it is important to limit the intake and choose leaner cuts of bacon when possible to minimize negative health effects.

-And we don't eat a lot of bacon, but I'm sure not going to feel guilty indulging in this Amish homemade bacon dressing once in a while.
+We don't eat a lot of bacon, but I'm sure not going to feel guilty indulging in this Amish homemade bacon dressing once in a while.
 Especially when I'm consuming fresh greens along with it.

 Spinach Salad with Warm Bacon Dressing